AZML series three-phase AC electromagnetic brake

 Working Principle

-When energized, the electromagnet generates a powerful electromagnetic force that attracts the armature, compressing the brake spring.
-The two mating surfaces of the brake disc are released from the pressure of the armature and the motor end cover, allowing the motor to rotate freely.
-When de-energized, the brake spring pressure applies force to the armature, causing it to press firmly against the brake disc, generating a strong friction braking torque, which rapidly stops the rotating motor for accurate positioning.
+When energized, the electromagnet generates a strong electromagnetic force to attract the armature and compress the brake spring.
+The two opposing surfaces of the brake disc are separated from the pressure of the armature and the motor rear cover plane, and the motor can rotate flexibly.
+When the power is off, the brake spring pressure is applied to the armature, pressing it tightly against the brake disc, generating a strong frictional braking torque, causing the rotating motor to brake quickly and achieve accurate positioning.

 Product Features

-1. Uses three-phase AC power, no AC/DC conversion required;
+1. Uses three-phase AC power supply, no AC/DC conversion required;

-2. After assembly with the motor, the overall protection class reaches IP55;
+2. After assembly with the motor, the overall protection level reaches IP55;

 4. Insulation class is F;